Dogs & Cats

 The Dog and Cat Management Board have a statewide online registration to assist residents to register, update and renew their pet's registration yearly through Dogs and Cats Online (DACO)

 Your pet will receive a lifetime registration number and disc.
 Annual discs are no longer issued.
 If the disc is lost, you can request a new one through DACO.
-Alternatively the disc number (also on your dog's online profile) can be engraved on a personal tag at the dog owner's cost and design.
+Alternatively, the disc number (also on your dog's online profile) can be engraved on a personal tag at the dog owner's cost and design.

 All dogs are required to be registered.
 Please ensure your pet's registration renewal is completed by 31 August each year.
+Dogs and Cats are required by law to be registered every financial year (1 July to 30 June).

 It is a requirement that all dogs and cats born after 1 July 2018 are desexed and microchipped.
 Dogs and cats born before this date can receive exemptions.